Checks¶

 The target Kubernetes version default addon version is newer than the current addon version.

-For example, if the default addon version of CoreDNS for Kubernetes v1.24 is v1.8.7-eksbuild.3 and the current addon version is v1.8.4-eksbuild.2, while the current version is supported on Kubernetes v1.24, its recommended to update the addon to v1.8.7-eksbuild.3 during the upgrade.
+For example, if the default addon version of CoreDNS for Kubernetes v1.24 is v1.8.7-eksbuild.3 and the current addon version is v1.8.4-eksbuild.2, while the current version is supported on Kubernetes v1.24, it is RECOMMENDED to update the addon to v1.8.7-eksbuild.3 during the upgrade.

 ⚠️ Remediation recommended

-EKS managed nodegroup are using the latest launch template version and there are no pending updates for the nodegroup.
+EKS managed nodegroups SHOULD use the latest launch template version and there SHOULD NOT be any pending updates for the nodegroup.

 ⚠️ Remediation recommended

-Self-managed nodegroup are using the latest launch template version and there are no pending updates for the nodegroup.
+Self-managed nodegroups SHOULD use the latest launch template version and there SHOULD NOT be any pending updates for the nodegroup.

 Checks that are specific to Kubernetes, regardless of the underlying platform provider.